 Disappeared like a morning’s brief dew.

-If you should lose your way, then I pray that each day,
+If you should doubt your way, then I pray on that day,

 You’ll recall how you made the earth shake.

 When your magical words about freedom were heard,

 With a passion too few can now make.

 Though you’ll yet pass away, please recall “in the day”,